Batam: Climate

 Batam has a tropical rainforest climate (Af) with heavy rainfall year-round.

 Governance

 Mayor

 The Batam city government takes care of all population administration and civil registration as well as human resources.
-The current mayor is Muhammad Rudi who has served since 2016, accompanied by Amsakar Ahmad as deputy mayor.
+The current mayor is Amsakar Achmad who has served since 2025, accompanied by Li Claudia Chandra as deputy mayor.

 Batam Development Board (BP)

 The Agency for Free Trade Zone and Free Port of Batam, often abbreviated as BP Batam, is a government nonstructural body under the Chairmanship of the Board of Regions (DK) Batam Central Government, which is chaired by a Coordinating Minister for Economic Affairs.
 BP Batam plays a role in land governance and investment in the Special Economic Zone (SEZ) of Batam.

 Administrative divisions

-Batam city is divided into twelve districts (kecamatan) – which include several adjacent islands such as Bulan, Rempang and Galang, as well as Batam Island itself.
-The whole municipality is thus often known by the abbreviation of Barelang.
-The districts are tabulated below with their areas, 2010 census populations and 2020 census populations, together with the number of administrative villages within that district and its postal codes.
+Batam city is divided into twelve districts (kecamatan) – which include several adjacent islands such as Bulang to the west, and Rempang and Galang to the south, as well as Batam Island itself.
+Batam Island is connected by bridges to Rempang and Galang, and this group is thus often known by the abbreviation of Barelang.
+The districts are tabulated below with their areas, 2010 census populations and 2020 census populations, together with the official estimates as at mid 2024.
+The table also includes the number of administrative villages within each district, all classed as urban kelurahan, and its postal codes.